 - I am old.
 You guys, I went to Parent’s Weekend at a college.
 AS A PARENT.
 It wasn’t that long ago that I was in college, right?

 - It is so fun to visit her.
 I guess it helps that she goes to school in San Diego.
 It is the best.
 I love meeting her friends.
 Every time we see her I can’t wait until the next time!

 - God loves her more than I do.
 I knew this, but it has become much more real to me.
 I love 2 Timothy 1:12 “I know the one in whom I trust, and I am sure that he is able to guard what I have entrusted to him until the day of his return.”
 My prayer is that she has the courage to do what God has called her to and that I have the courage to let her.
-I love what Chad, our pastor, said on Sunday, “When you are in God’s will, you are immortal.”
-I believe that.
-I believe it for me, and I believe it for Allison.
-Change the world, girl.
+I believe that God is faithful and that he has a plan for this amazing girl.
+He’s going to be with her every step of the way.
+Change the world, Ally-girl!